 Hull Ionians Today

-Their home is Brantingham Park that opened in September of 1995 and has since established itself as one of the leading venues for business and social functions in the area.
-The Popularity has grown due to the friendliness, the high standards set by the team and the quality of the Club facilities.
+The new clubhouse opened in September 1995 and has since established itself as one of the leading venues for business and social functions in the area.
+The popularity has grown due to the friendliness, the high standards set by the team and the quality of the club facilities.

 This web site contains all the information on rugby, contacts and other events at the club and is updated regularly.